Anglica ry

 This sector is considered so important that each year we appoint two people to handle it.
 Their job is usually to call and make reservations for party premises and to contact other student organisations for possible shared parties.
 The “PCs” also often end up managing any competitions & announcements etc. in the parties (well being the darn party organiser).
 A good knowledge, or pure enthusiasm, for Turku nightlife and cultural possibilities is a huge asset here, for fresh ideas are always welcome.

-The members join the board meetings regularly and help out in projects where man power is scarse, substitute for other members if the need be, or use their special skills to help the board.
+The member joins the board meetings regularly and helps out in projects where man power is scarse, substitutes for other members if the need be, or uses their special skills to help the board.
 For instance, there is always a need for a good graphic designer (posters, Baccanalia, Rookie guide etc.).
-Usually, the members end up carrying stuff to, decorating and cleaning the party/event premises.
-However, when the need arises, or there is the will, the members have been known to also reserve event premises and aid the work load of the PCs.
-The members are the personal henchmen of the Chair.
+Usually, the member ends up carrying stuff to, decorating and cleaning the party/event premises.
+However, when the need arises, or there is the will, the member has been known to also reserve event premises and aid the work load of the PCs.
+The member is the personal henchman of the Chair.

 Chair